-If your child is learning how to count to 100, then I have a whole bunch of printable number charts for you!
+If your child is learning how to count to 100, then I have a whole bunch of printable hundreds charts for you!

-Number charts are an essential tool for practicing counting numbers, skip counting, and number writing.
+Number charts are essential tools for practicing counting numbers, skip counting and number writing.

 So if your kindergarten or elementary students need some extra counting practice, stay tuned.

 In this printable set of worksheets, I focused on creating counting charts for numbers 1-20, 1-50, and 1-100.
 And you will also find blank number charts and missing numbers charts!

 But in some instances, teachers and schools prefer using 120 number chart, so head over to my 120 printable chart article to download those instead.

 All of these number charts are free and you can find them all in one place.

 I created three different sets of number charts for you, including twenty, fifty, and hundreds chart.

 In each pack, you’ll get a blank number chart, a full number chart, and missing number practice worksheets.